Art’s Role in Finding Truth

 “Forget it Jake, it’s Chinatown.”

-Chinatown, directed by Roman Polanski and starring Jack Nicholson, recently celebrated its 50th anniversary.
-In 1974, the film received 11 Oscar nominations and people still recognise it as a landmark achievement in cinema—not only as a great noir detective story, but also as one of the most perfectly constructed films of all time.
+Chinatown, starring Jack Nicholson, recently celebrated its 50th anniversary.
+In 1974, the film received 11 Oscar nominations and people still recognise it as a landmark achievement in cinema.
+It’s not only a great noir detective story, but also one of the most perfectly constructed films of all time.
 It’s a complex story of personal and political corruption, involving murder, stolen water rights, and incest.
-It’s set in the golden-hue of 1930s Los Angeles—a small city in a large desert, populated by big characters and even bigger lies.
+It’s set in the golden hue of 1930s Los Angeles, a small city in a large desert, populated by big characters and even bigger lies.

 Nicholson stars as private detective J.J.
 Gittes, hired to expose a high-profile businessman whose wife suspects him of infidelity.
 However, from this rather straightforward premise, Gittes finds himself quickly out of his depth, stumbling into the dangerous boreholes of money, power, and corruption.
 Gittes just wants to get to the bottom of things.
 He’s tired of the lies people spout.